greg-raven/Department-21/_drafts/funnies.md

 11. Afikomen 'Round the Mountain
 Chorus
-Afikomen 'round the mountain when she comes …
+Afikomen 'round the mountain when she comes ...
-(1) She'll be drinkin' Mogen David… slurp, slurp
+(1) She'll be drinkin' Mogen David... slurp, slurp
-(2) She'll be burpin on charoses …. burp, burp
+(2) She'll be burpin on charoses .... burp, burp
 (3) She'll be chewin' on a shank bone chomp, chomp